|Department of Public Safety|

 This student-run safety service provides on-campus point-to-point walking escorts for Brown community members.
 Each two-person escort team also patrols the campus, acting as additional eyes and ears for campus safety.
 The teams can be identified by their distinctive neon vests and photo IDs.
 This service is available Sunday through Thursday from 9 pm to 2:15 am during the academic year.
 Call (401) 863-1079 to request a Safewalk.

-Email alerts, notifications bulletins are sent by the Department of Public Safety to students, faculty, staff, campus agencies, and local businesses about any major or significant crimes or criminal incidents that occur on or nearby campus.
+Email crime alerts and notifications, as well as periodic bulletins are sent by the Department of Public Safety to students, faculty, staff, campus agencies and local businesses about any major or significant crimes or criminal incidents that occur on or nearby campus.
 Crime alerts and notifications can also be accessed on the DPS website.
-The department also sends out monthly email bulletins to all students.
+The department also sends out email bulletins to all students

-Safety planning, advocacy and support services to include court accompaniment for victims of crime, assistance with obtaining protective orders, review of victim rights, and self-defense programming.
-Call (401) 863-2542 for more information.
+Safety planning, advocacy and support services to include court accompaniment for victims of crime, assistance with obtaining protective orders, review of victim rights and self-defense programming.
+Call 401-863-5376 for more information.
 Also, learn more about how Public Safety responds to reports of sexual assault.
+DPS Detectives also play an integral role in assisting with the processing of criminal charges, as well as providing follow-up and support to victims of crime.

 Brown Guardian Mobile Security App

 Brown Guardian is a mobile app which enhances your personal safety on campus.
-It can be downloaded as Rave Guardian by Rave Mobile Safety from Google Play or iTunes or by navigating to http://getrave.com/forwardToGuardianAppStore.do from your phone’s browser.
+It can be downloaded as Rave Guardian by Rave Mobile Safety from Google Play or iTunes or by visiting GetRave.com from your phone’s browser.

-Short videos on how to install the app and use key features are available at here.
-Brown Guardian has three great features:
+Watch short videos on how to install and use the app.
+Brown Guardian has these great features:

 - Make Emergency Calls - Place a call and send location and personal profile information to the Department of Public Safety (DPS) when you need help in an emergency.